I only write one-page resumes, and you should too.

 Don’t force her to read about all of the stuff in your past that doesn’t relate to what she needs you to do now.

-What she cares about is what you can do for her and the company over the next few years.
+She cares about what you can do for her and the company over the next few years.

-The only exception to that rule is if you’ve been at the same company for more than 10 years.
+The only exception to that rule is if you’ve been at the same company for more than ten years.

 Again, I know this is probably not what you’ve read or been told about how to write your resume.